8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220201/content.md

 My earlier frustrations about holding so much cash waiting for the outcome with the [.Internal Revenue Service](IRS) had that money burning a hole in my pocket.
 Add to that the Health SavingsAdministrators thing and I was chomping at the bit, so to speak.
 Unfortunately, that means, like some others, I might have bought the dip a bit heavy too early.

 I’ve heard this said by a few others, “I don’t have cash left to continue buying the dip.”
 Initially I was aware a dip was happening but that’s not why I wanted to buy in; I wanted get money moved so I wouldn’t be thinking about it anymore.
 However, as the dip kept getting deeper, I found myself wishing I had those cash reserves back.

 Emotions got the better of me; not on the fear side, but the greedy side.

 I still believe those purchases will serve me well given the time horizons.
 The front-loaded HSA is 30 years out, representing the highest lump sum purchases.
 The others were somewhat more spread out over the month.
 With that said, I wanted a way to keep that from happening again.

 Believe the updated approach will help curb that in the future; only time will tell.

+There's also something, I keep forgetting, which is that the portfolio is heavier in small-cap stocks than the total stock market funds, therefore, it has a tendency to fall faster and deeper while rebounding higher and faster (sometimes).